 AAL Limassol is the first of AAL Shipping’s order of six 32,000 dwt dual-fuel ready newbuild vessels to undergo construction, billed to enter the water in 2024

-The beginning of construction started with steel-cutting ceremony at the CSSC Huangpu Wenchong Shipyard, Guangzhou, China on 1 March.
+The construction started with a steel-cutting ceremony at CSSC Huangpu Wenchong Shipyard, Guangzhou, China on 1 March.

 “Work has now begun to bring our dual-fuel Super B-Class concept to reality, and we are looking forward to leading the way in efficient, sustainable shipping solutions, while setting new standards in cargo safety and intake,” said Kyriacos Panayides, Chief Executive Officer (CEO), AAL Shipping.